17 Easiest Foods to Grow at Home

 All this has led to a bump in buying seeds and plants and searching for gardening tips online, so we can grow produce at home.
 The good news is that many fruits and veggies are easy to grow, even for beginners.
 They’ll thrive whether you’re gardening in a backyard plot or in containers on your patio, porch or apartment balcony.
-To help your garden thrive, consider adding these plants that attract honeybees to your garden.

 Grow Beans in a Snap

 You might be surprised to learn you don’t need a big garden to grow green beans.
 Bush beans are space-savers, but you can also grow beans vertically by choosing pole varieties and training their vines onto a trellis, fence or other support.
 Full sun, regular waterings and moderately rich soil will pay off in a plentiful harvest.
 And beans don’t need much fertilizer, although they’ll benefit from a side dressing of compost in mid-season if you didn’t work much compost into the soil before you planted.
 Check your seed packet to know approximately when your variety will be ready to harvest, and keep the plants picked so they’ll keep producing.
 Freeze or can your green beans to enjoy them all year long.